What to do on A-level results day 2023

 The A-level results day for 2023 is Thursday 17 August 2023.

 In Scotland, the Scottish Qualifications Authority (SQA) publishes its examination results online the same day your Scottish Qualifications Certificate arrives by post - Tuesday 8 August 2023.

 What time should I pick up my results?

-Students are allowed to receive their results from schools and colleges any time after 6am on the Thursday.
-However, you'll need to contact your institution for their exact opening and closing times.
+Students can collect their A-level results from schools and further education (FE) colleges any time after 8am on results day - when they're released by the exam boards.
+However, you'll need to find out their exact opening and closing times, as these will vary.

-UCAS will usually receive your results directly and update Track accordingly - this is typically around 8am.
-As the system's going to be busy, with other students eager to find out if they've received offers, you may need to be patient.
+UCAS receives your A-level results directly and will update UCAS Hub accordingly - typically around 8am.
+As the system will be busy with students keen to find out if they've received offers, you'll need to be patient.

-- details of conditional offers, university contact numbers, your UCAS Track number, universities' UCAS and Clearing numbers;
+- details of conditional offers, university contact numbers, your UCAS number, universities' UCAS and Clearing numbers

 - your personal statement and GCSE results.